Mustard Wine Sauce on Braised Rabbit

 How to Make a Delicious Mustard & Wine Wine Sauce for Seafood or Chicken

-Classic mustard and white wine sauce can be made in numerous ways, with a teaspoon of this or a tablespoon of that to come up with different versions.
+Classic mustard and white wine sauce recipe can be made in numerous ways, with a teaspoon of this or a tablespoon of that to come up with different versions.
 I like this simple way of making it with mushrooms, a little mustard, a pinch of curry, and a tiny bit of cognac (optional).

 What Stock To Use